-MOVING FROM A BED AND BOARD DIVORCE TO A FINAL DIVORCE
+FROM BED AND BOARD TO FINAL DIVORCE

-Where a decree of divorce from bed and board has been granted, the Virginia Code allows the court to merge that decree into a final divorce decree upon application of either party.
-One year must have elapsed since the event that gave rise to the bed and board divorce, or the parties must have entered into a separation agreement.
-If the parties are in separation, there must be no minor children involved and a period of six months must have elapsed since the event that gave rise to the bed and board divorce.
-The court should find that no reconciliation is probable and the parties must have lived separate and apart without interruption and without cohabitation since the bed and board divorce was granted.
+Where a decree of divorce from bed and board has been granted, the Virginia Code allows the court to merge that decree into a final divorce decree upon application of either party, pending review of the following:

+- One year must have elapsed since the event that gave rise to the bed and board divorce, or the parties must have entered into a separation agreement. - If the parties are in separation, there must be no minor children involved and a period of six months must have elapsed since the event that gave rise to the bed and board divorce.